-In case you want to inspect the metrics exported by an instance, you need to connect to port 9187 of the target pod.
-This is the generic command to be run (make sure you use the correct IP for the pod):
+To inspect the metrics exported by an instance, you need to connect to port 9187 of the target pod.
+You will need to know the pod's IP address, which you can find easily by running kubectl get pod -o wide.
+The following generic command will run curl on the desired pod: